JNRowe/jnrowe-misc/doc/contributing.rst

 Contributing
 ============

-There are few notes beyond the advice in the excellent devmanual_ that should be taken in to consideration when contributing to this overlay.
+A few notes, beyond the advice in the excellent devmanual_, that should be taken in to consideration when contributing to this overlay.

 :command:`die` usage
 --------------------